-This course will provide students who have proven themselves proficient in basic Ceramics, an opportunity to perfect basic skills, explore advanced techniques, and express their interests and creativity through individualized projects in clay.
-An emphasis will be placed on creativity, problem solving as well as using appropriate technologies to advance learning.
+This course will provide students with an opportunity to explore visual mediums of art printing through the exploration of historical and contemporary art printing techniques.
+Students will solve design problems in printmaking by considering aesthetic, historical, and technical processes.
+Emphases will be placed on creativity, problem solving, and art production as well as using appropriate technologies to advance learning.